linweihongvicky/portsip-uc-sdk-sample-ios/README.md

 ### 5. How can I create a new project with PortSIP VoIP SDK?

-  1. Checkout the Sample project from github to a directory.
+  1. Checkout the Sample project from github to a local directory.
   2. Run the XCode or other IDE and create a new iOS Project.
   3. Drag and drop PortSIPUCSDK.framework from Finder to XCode->Frameworks.
-  4. Add depend Frameworks:
+  4. Add dependant Frameworks:
       Build Phases->Link Binary With Libraries, add libc++.tbd, libresolv.tbd, VideoToolbox.framework, GLKit.framework, MetalKit.framework.
   5. Add "-ObjC" to "Build Settings"-> "Other Linker Flags"
-  6. Add the code in .h file to import the SDK, example:
+  6. Add the code in .h file to import the SDK.
+For example:
 ```
    #import <PortSIPUCSDK/PortSIPUCSDK.h>
 ```